Thomas Cazenave: Municipal elections in Bordeaux, 2020

 In July 2019, Cazenave received the nomination of LREM for the municipal elections of 2020.
 Until then living between Paris and Bordeaux, he settled in his native city of Bordeaux and launched his campaign at the head of the “Bordeaux Renewal” movement.
 On 7 January 2020, he unveiled his first proposal.
 He won 12.69% of the vote in the first round of the 2020 municipal elections on 15 March 2020 and was placed in 3rd place after the ecologist Pierre Hurmic Pierre Hurmic.

 Between the two rounds, Cazenave joined the candidacy of outgoing mayor Nicolas Florian.
 The list thus created finished in second place and Thomas Cazenave announced the creation of an opposition group, comprising four elected LREM representatives, autonomous and distinct from that from Nicolas Florian's list.

-Minister for Public Accounts, 2023–present
+Minister for Public Accounts, 2023–2026

 On 20 July 2023, during the reshuffle of the Borne government, he succeeded Gabriel Attal as Minister for Public Accounts.
 His seat in parliament was taken by his substitute Alexandra Martin.

+Mayor of Bordeaux, 2026–present

+In the 2026 French municipal elections, Cazenave was elected Mayor of Bordeaux.